larastan/larastan/README.md

 $test->badMethod(); // @phpstan-ignore-line
 ```

-When ignoring errors in PHPStans configuration file, they are ignored by writing a regex based on error messages:
+When ignoring errors in PHPStan's configuration file, they are ignored by writing a regex based on error messages:

 ```yaml
 parameters: